 The SRE Workbook matters where good principles have to survive contact with daily operations instead of staying as slogans.

-The chapter shows how SLOs, alerting, incident response, and rollout processes become working playbooks that sustain reliability day after day rather than only during dramatic outages.
+The chapter shows how SLOs, alerting, incident response, and progressive rollout processes become operating routines that sustain reliability day after day rather than only during dramatic outages.

 Its real value in design reviews is the translation from abstract ideas to operating rituals: who gets paged, which signals matter, when escalation happens, and how a lesson is locked in after the incident.